astropy/photutils/docs/user_guide/aperture.rst

     >>> print(aperstats.sum)
     8487.061886925028

-Similar to `~photutils.aperture.aperture_photometry`, the input aperture can have multiple positions (but the same shape and size at each position).
+Similar to `~photutils.aperture.AperturePhotometry`, the input aperture can have multiple positions (but the same shape and size at each position).
 In this case, the :class:`~photutils.aperture.ApertureStats` class will calculate the statistics for each position and return the